ISLANDSOLD

 How long does it take to buy a home in Victoria?

-In Greater Victoria's current buyers market, most buyers take 4–12 weeks from their first offer to possession.
+In Greater Victoria's current balanced market, most buyers take 4–12 weeks from their first offer to possession.
 Pre-approval, search, offer negotiation, subject removal, and closing typically take 6–8 weeks once you find the right home.

 What is the difference between completion and possession?